-We note that one of the current radiation therapy methods spare the cortex as much that OXM can potentially do.
+We note that none of the current radiation therapy methods spares the cortex as much as OXM potentially can.
 First, MV x-rays spare only the skin and some of the skull (see Fig. 2).
-Second, although Gamma Knife does spare the cortex for treating small targets, for large target treatments it produces a significant background dose over the entire brain including the cortex, similar to that seen with MV-x-ray implemented in IMRT and VMAT geometries.
+Second, although Gamma Knife does spare the cortex for treating small targets, for large target treatments it produces a significant background dose over the entire brain including the cortex, similar to that seen with MV x-rays implemented in IMRT and VMAT geometries17.